liam-wiltshire/talks/learning/content.md

 ???

  - For many years, I've gone on vacation to the same place - Swanage
- - I can feel, standing here, like I am on the seafront - I can *hear* the sounds from the arcades over my right shoulder
+ - I can feel, standing here, like I am on the seafront - I can *hear* the sounds from the arcades over my right shoulder, and the people walking down the street behind the beach
   - I can *smell* the town - salty
   - I can *feel* the sand - slightly more corse than some places - under my feet